 - 2 teaspoons sugar

 - 1/2 teaspoon salt or just a pinch if using salted butter

 - 1 stick cold unsalted butter (114 grams)

 - 1/4 cup very cold water

 - 24 oz jar Trader Joe’s Dark Morello Cherries in light syrup

 - 1/4 teaspoon almond extract

 - 1/4 cup all-purpose flour (35 grams)

 - 1/4 teaspoon cinnamon

-- 3 tablespoons unsalted butter softened -- almost melted
+- 3 tablespoons unsalted butter, softened (42 grams)

 - Stir the flour, sugar and salt together in a large bowl.
 Grate or shred the cold butter over the flour mixture, stopping occasionally to toss butter with flour mixture.
 When the whole stick of butter has been added, stir mixture with a fork or use your fingers to make the mixture evenly coarse.